 - Sign up for our newsletter to receive coupons and deals.

 - Join our mailing list for great tips.

 To download the guide or subscribe to your newsletter, the customer has to simply enter in their first name and email address.
-This then allows you to add them to your email list and continue a conversation with them during your longer sales cycle.
+This then allows you to add them to your email list and continue a conversation with them.

 However, this type of hook won’t work for all users.
 To someone that is trying to learn more about this technology, this is a great offer and has a high likelihood of getting them to take action.
-If it’s a customer looking at another product such as buying a domain, they may not be interested in this.
+If the customer is looking at another product such as buying a domain, they may not be interested in this.

 Throughout your website, you should be questioning whether you have asked the customer to buy, to contact you, or to get more information.
 You must balance this with thinking about what the benefit the users gets from doing that action.

 If you have an ecommerce site, “Add to Cart” is a function of your site, not a hook to engage the user.
 A proper hook in relation to buying items is:

 - Get free shipping by adding $14.97 more to your cart.

 - Enter promo code DISCOUNT to get 20% off.

 - Guaranteed to arrive before Christmas!